gambitproject/gambit/doc/tools.logit.rst

 efficiently trace the correspondence when it reaches its asymptotic phase for large values of the precision parameter lambda.

+In extensive games, logit quantal response equilibria are not well-defined if an information set is not reached due to being the successor of chance moves with zero probability.
+In such games, the implementation treats the beliefs at such information sets as being uniform across all member nodes.

 .. program:: gambit-logit

 .. cmdoption:: -d